mrocklin/mrocklin.github.io/_sources/writing.md.txt

 # Writings

-This collects the more frequently read and meaningful things that I've written over the last ten years.
+This collects the more frequently read and meaningful things that I've written over the last few years.

 If you want, you can also see them in [chronological order](https://matthewrocklin.com/blog) with other writings at my historical blog.